SHEPHERDS: 4th-8th GRADERS

 > hello.jeribbey.com/yaa-welcome/

->$57.00 for all books, this is also what we will use for Literature.
+>$57.00 for all books, this is also what we will use for reading/ Literature.

 You will also need a section in your 3 ring binder.